Elliotw44/BAT_DataGrabber/README.md

 - Auction end date
 - Sold

-## Some Additional data cleaning may be required:
+## Additional data cleaning may be required:
 - parsing of model generation
 - parsing of model trims
 - removing non-vehicle item sales from results